ch4mpy/user-proxies/api/README.md

 	}
 }
 ```
-So, yes, I just promoted low coupling from domain classes to JPA annotations (and I'm fine with that).
+So, yes, I just promoted low coupling from domain classes to JPA entities (and I'm fine with that).

 ### JPA persistence layer
 - rename `SampleEntityRepository` to `UserRepository`